The South West Coast Path Ferries guide

 Tel: 07817 132757 / 01752 880079

-This estuary has to be forded roughly between the old coastguard cottages on the Mothecombe side and the Wonwell slipway.
+This estuary has to be forded somewhere between the old coastguard cottages on the Mothecombe side and the Wonwell slipway.
 Cross within an hour of low tide (tide table), the water should be no more than knee deep.
-In poor weather or flood conditions the ford may not be passable even at low tide.
+In poor weather or flood conditions fording may not be possible even at low tide.
+Please take care.
 Taxis as be contacted on Tel 01752 863710

 Runs between Salcombe and East Portlemouth, providing a foot passenger link for the South West Coast Footpath and access to the white sandy beaches of East Portlemouth.